-For some surgery, such as facelift and rhinoplasty, minimum stay in hospital is overnight, although it is recommended that you prepare to stay for two nights.
+For some surgery, minimum stay in hospital is overnight, although it is recommended that you prepare to stay for two nights.
 The benefit of hospital-stay significantly out-weighs the risks of day-surgery in some patients:

 The decision to have a cosmetic facial surgery is extremely personal and you'll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.

 Dr Vrtik and our staff will explain in detail the risks associated with your surgery.
 You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo and any risks and potential complications.
 Risks specific to each type of procedure will be outlined below.

 Most of the risks are very uncommon, and some people (with particular health problems or distinct facial characteristics), may be at higher risk for specific complications.
 Dr Vrtik will discuss this with you during your consultation if any of these risks are specifically pertinent to you.

 Although cosmetic facial surgery can be an effective procedure where the benefits significantly outweigh the risks, like everything in the practice of medicine and surgery, it is not an exact science.
 The degree of surgical success can be altered by how each individual's body responds to surgery and healing.
 Although good results are expected, there is no guarantee.
 In some situations, it may not be possible to achieve optimal results with a single surgical procedure; revision surgery may be necessary.